tballison/commoncrawl-fetcher-lite/README.md

 The goal is simply to select files for extraction and to extract them or record the URLs for truncated files.

-This has been initially designed for users working outside Amazon's environment.
 > **Warning!!!**
 > AWS throttles download rates, especially for HTTP requests.
 This code is designed with back-off logic for the default HTTP fetcher so that it will pause
 > if it gets a throttle warning from AWS.
 While this code is multi-threaded, it is not useful to run more than about 3 threads